Dates for the residency interviews are:

 Dr. Cheng attended medical school at Albert Einstein College of Medicine.
 While he has been exposed to biomedical research both as an undergraduate student at Johns Hopkins and during medical school, it was during the last year of medical school when he became interested in inner ear research while working with Thomas Van De Water.
 While this research experience was limited, it instigated a long-lasting interest in hair cell biology in Dr. Cheng and motivated him to pursue a T32-supported 7-year residency training at University of Washington.
 At University of Washington, being immersed in research training and under the tutelage of Ed Rubel provided Dr. Cheng with ample opportunities to learn basic and advanced research techniques, experimental design and data analysis.
 He learnt to prepare grants and received an individual F32 training grant from NIDCD and also the Shiley resident research (the best scored) grant from the American Academy of Otolaryngology-Head and Neck Surgery Foundation.
 After the completion of residency, Dr. Cheng pursued a clinical fellowship in pediatric otolaryngology at Children’s Hospital Boston at Harvard Medical School (2006-7).
 Because of Dr. Cheng’s interests and record, he was recruited jointly by the Lucile Packard Children’s Hospital and Robert Jackler from Department of Otolaryngology-Head and Neck Surgery to help build a research program and practice as a pediatric otolaryngologist.
 Under the mentorship of Stefan Heller and Roel Nusse and support from departmental startups and seed grants from the American Otological Society and American Academy of Otolaryngology-Head and Neck Surgery Foundation, he gained expertise in molecular biology, mouse genetics, and auditory physiology.
 He received his K08 in 2010 from NIDCD which has now been transitioned to a R01 also from NIDCD.
 Over the years, Dr. Cheng’s research program has received additional extramural funding from other agencies including California Institute of Regenerative Medicine and Department of Defense.
 These in combination with the R01 from NIDCD allow Dr. Cheng to investigate mechanisms of hair cell development and regeneration, with the long-term goal of reversing sensorineural hearing loss in patients.

-Amy earned her bachelor's degree in Anthropology from Stanford University and is currently working on her Master of Science in Management & Leadership.
+Amy earned her bachelor’s degree in Anthropology from Stanford University and her Master of Science in Management & Leadership from Western Governors University.
+She is passionate about equal opportunity, diversity, and inclusion, especially in higher education.
 She has extensive history in multiple academic and legal administrative support roles and is formally trained as a paralegal.
-She is passionate about equal opportunity in education, liberty, and justice.